As a trained journalist and avid traveler, Marcelle enjoys writing articles to inform and inspire fellow travelers.

 The Vatican Obelisk marks the center of the plaza where the Pope holds Mass for the people.
 In 1586, the obelisk was moved to the plaza from its home in the Roman Circus of Nero and remains the only obelisk still standing since the time of ancient Rome.

 Mass for the people is held at St. Peter's Square as well as papal blessings from the window of the papal apartment.

 Attending Mass at the Vatican is an awesome experience even if you are not a practicing Catholic.
 If you are fortunate to attend a Mass led by Pope Francis, you can usually expect him to tour the crowd after Mass to greet the people.
 I was fortunate to attend a papal Mass during a recent visit and cheer and wave to Pope Francis during his drive around the crowd.
 Use the links in the Resource section at the end of this article to visit the Vatican website where you can view the Vatican calendar for masses and get free tickets in advance of your visit.

 St. Peter's Basilica

-Visitors can climb the dome for a stunning panoramic view of Rome atop as well as amazing views top down to the main alter from inside the basilica.
+Visitors can climb the dome for a stunning panoramic view of Rome atop, and amazing views top down to the main altar from inside the basilica.
 An elevator will take you most of the way up for seven euros or you can opt to climb all 551 steps for five euros.

 Slightly aside from under the dome sits the baldachin, a large bronze sculpted canopy structure.
-Designed in stunning Baroque-style by Bernini, the baldachin's location was intended to sit directly over the place of St. Peter's tomb.
-Underneath the 20 meter (66 foot) canopy sits the basilica's high alter.
+Designed in stunning Baroque style by Bernini, the baldachin's location was intended to sit directly over the place of St. Peter's tomb.
+Underneath the 20-meter (66-foot) canopy sits the basilica's high altar.